 In 1985 the two schools were combined to form St. Sylvester’s Infant School.

 In 1996 the Parish of Malahide was divided and the new Parish of Yellow Walls was constituted.
 St. Sylvester’s Infant School belongs to the Yellow Walls catchment as defined by the boundaries of the Yellow Walls Parish.
-The children transfer from St. Sylvester’s I.S. to Pope John Paul II Senior School.
+After 1st class, our pupils transfer from St. Sylvester’s I.S. to Pope John Paul II Senior School.

-Mrs Dunne the Principal, had spent almost ten years campaigning to have the temporary prefabs replaced with permanent classrooms.
+The Principal, Mrs. Dunne, had spent almost ten years campaigning to have the temporary prefabs replaced with permanent classrooms.

-In 2015, the school finally received the good news from the Department of Education that a grant was being given to replace all the temporary classrooms.
+In 2015, the school finally received the good news from the Department of Education that a grant was being given to replace all the temporary classrooms with a singular school building.
 In 2016, the new extension to the school was completed.

 - 15 Spacious Classrooms